Ullie Akerstrom

-Ulrika R. "Ullie" Akerstrom (March 17, 1864 – August 10, 1941) was an American actress, dancer, playwright, and vaudeville performer.
+Ulrika "Ullie" Akerstrom (born Ulrica Regina Akerstrom; March 17, 1858 – August 10, 1941) was an American actress, dancer, playwright, and vaudeville performer.

-Career
+Early life and career

+Born in New York City and raised in Chicago, Illinois, Akerstrom was the daughter of Elizabeth W. Watkins and Swedish immigrant Charles G. Akerstrom.
+When she was 2, the family moved to Chicago, shortly after which her father died.
+Chicago would remain Akerstrom's primary residence as late as 1896.

+While still in her teens, prompted by a bank failure that had wiped out almost all of the family's savings, Akerstrom made her debut as an elocutionist on October 5, 1876, at Chicago's Park Avenue Methodist Episcopal Church, located at the corner of Park Avenue and Robey Street.

-Ulrika Akerstrom was born and raised in New York City, and made her first stage appearance in Milwaukee, Wisconsin as a vaudeville performer.
+She made her first stage appearance in Milwaukee, Wisconsin as a vaudeville performer.
 She acted in shows including Fanchon the Cricket, The Pearl of Savoy, The Hidden Hand, Annette, the Dancing Girl (1889, her New York debut), Renah, the Gipsey's Daughter, A Little Busybody (1891), A Strange Marriage, Under the City Lights (1898), A Beautiful Slave, a Waif of London (1898), and A Bachelor's Housekeeper (1898).

 Akerstrom wrote several plays and sketches during her performing years, including Viola, the Street Singer (1886), Renah, the Gipsey's Daughter (1886), Annette the Dancing Girl (1889), Miss Rosa, A Pauper's Fortune (1893), Queen of the Arena (1893), A Woman's Vengeance (1895), The Story of a Crime (1895), That Smith Gal, Little Busybody, The Egyptian Dancer, and The Doctor's Warm Reception (1901).
 Akerstrom also published a book of popular verse, "Toot Yer Horn", and Other Poems (1888).

+A revival of Akerstrom's Miss Rosa, staged in the United Kingdom circa 1895, featured famed Wild West performer Annie Oakley in the title role, making her professional acting debut.